Table of Contents

 Guitars With Baseball Bat Necks

 There are a few instruments that are well known for their baseball bat guitar necks.
 These are mainly older guitars from the 50s made by Fender and Gibson.
-The original Telecaster guitars came with a U-shaped neck, and Gibson released their Les Paul Junior and Tribute with thick profiles.
+The original Telecaster guitars came with a U-shaped neck.
+Gibson released their Les Paul Junior and Tribute with thick profiles.

-There are also a few Fender guitars that have some thicker C-shaped necks:
+There are also a few Fender guitars that have thicker C-shaped necks:

 These necks, while a C-shape, are known to be baseball bat-style profiles.
 And so if you are looking for something a tad thinner, then these might be a good fit.